Battleman/Squada/README.md

 2. The 311 dataset contains location based on GPS coordinates while the population data is based on the Neighborhood Tabulation Areas, so we will have to map the requests to regions using the Neighborhood Tabulation Areas dataset.
 3. Analyse complaint types and dates to identify short-term and long-term trends for Neighborhood Tabulation Areas, seasonalities, and separate the changes within neighborhoods from city-wide trends.
 4. Compile a clean dataset of the external events related to neighborhoods, and attempt to provide insights on the changes observed by relating event timestamps to our trends.
-5. Provide a ranking of neighborhoods using relevant metrics that we will infer from the data analysis process.
+5. Provide a insights about neighborhoods using relevant metrics.

-# A list of internal milestones up until project milestone 3
-- Dec.
-2nd: Ranking agencies and neighborhoods.
-- Dec.
-9th: Analysis of the influence of external events and problems with rats/
-- Dec.
-16th: First version of the data story on GitHub.
-- Dec.
-20th: Milestone 3 deadline.
-Finalizing the visualization and the data story.

 # Contributions
-* Artur Szalata:
+* Artur Szalata: Parts of the data-story: from 311 plot of the calls over time till the word-cloud (inclusive on both sides), analysis on departments and boroughs, conclusion.
+Cleaning the dataset.
+Analysis of the departments of agencies in the appendix.
 * Louis Landelle:
 * Julien Heitmann:
 * Olivier Cloux: Worked on analyzing and displaying seasonality pattern in the dataset.
 Also, created most of the structure of the website, and made it responsive, modern, and concise.
+Design of poster and presentation.
-Will work on the poster and presentation, probably helping in the design.
+All of us will work on the poster and presentation.